How to Share Photos at a Wedding

 Print the QR code on your table cards, add it to your order of service, or put a sign near the entrance.
 The more places it appears, the more photos you collect.

 With Qrowd Pics, there are no storage caps.
 Guests can upload an unlimited number of photos and videos.
-Your gallery stays open for 6 months after the wedding, so guests who took photos but forgot to upload on the day can still add them later.
+The upload window stays open for 6 months after the wedding, so guests who took photos but forgot to upload on the day can still add them later.
 You can download everything in full resolution at any time for up to 1 year after the wedding.

 Where to put the QR code